calimarkus/JDFlipNumberView/readme.md

 Recommend: Use [cocoapods] to install it.

-(OR add all files from `JDFlipNumberView/` manually to your project, including the `JDFlipNumberView.bundle`.)
+(OR add all files from `JDFlipNumberView/JDFlipNumberView/` manually to your project, including the `JDFlipNumberView.bundle`.
+And you also need to link the `QuartzCore.framework`)

 In any case, after installing, you only need to follow these three steps, to use it: